MAPLE subroutines for computing Milnor and Tyurina numbers of hypersurface singularities with application to Arnol'd adjacencies: MAPLE subroutines in detail

-Then by (\ref{lamda-condizione:D_n}) and (\ref{D_n,z,y}) the origin (i.e. $p_{\Lambda}\in U_{\Lambda}$) is at least a node.
-We want at first recover, by means of a suitable algebraic stratification of the Kuranishi space $T^1$, the upper row of the adjacency diagram (\ref{adiacenza}).
+5pt (3) We want at first recover, by means of a suitable algebraic stratification of the Kuranishi space $T^1$, the upper row of the adjacency diagram (\ref{adiacenza}).
 At this purpose consider the case $n=6$:

 \halfline

 \begin{maplegroup} \begin{mapleinput} \mapleinline{active}{1d}{T := nops(TB[6]);}{ } \end{mapleinput} \end{maplegroup} \begin{maplegroup} \begin{mapleinput} \mapleinline{active}{1d}{F[Lambda] := FD[6]+lambda[0]+lambda*y+ sum(lambda[i-1]*TB[6][T-i], i = 2 ..
 T-1); }{ } \end{mapleinput} \mapleresult \begin{maplelatex} \mapleinline{inert}{2d}{`F&Lambda;` := y^2*z+z^5+lambda[0]+lambda*y+lambda[1]*z+lambda[2]*z^2+lambda[3]*z^3+lambda[4]*z^4}{ } \end{maplelatex} \end{maplegroup}